What happens to an ISA when someone dies

 3. Notify each ISA provider – contact their bereavement team.
 You can use the Death Notification Service for banks and building societies that are members, but check whether each ISA provider is covered.
 Some investment platforms are not.

-5. Establish whether probate is needed — ask each provider for their threshold.
+5. Establish whether probate (or confirmation in Scotland) is needed – ask each provider for their threshold.
 NS&I requires a grant if total NS&I savings exceed £5,000.
-Other providers vary — typically £25,000–£50,000.
+Other providers vary – typically £25,000–£50,000.
 For more on the probate process, see how long does probate take?

-6. Request closure and release of funds — provide the death certificate, your proof of identity as executor, and (if required) the grant of probate.
+6. Request closure and release of funds – provide the death certificate, your proof of identity as executor, and (if required) the grant of probate or Certificate of Confirmation (Scotland).
 Funds are paid to the estate.

 7. Distribute according to the will or intestacy rules – the money is treated like any other estate asset from this point.